 Cutting The Project

 Do not make the file any smaller than 5 inches tall or the black lines get too thin.
 This makes the ties a good size for cards and scrapbook pages.
+You will need to cut the ties once for each color in the final project.
 You can cut several colors for stripes on the same mat.

 Watch my video on cutting different colors on the same mat.